 Funding for staffing levels would continue to be inadequate to meet the increased interpretation, administration and resource management needs of the Reserve.
-Some existing program needs at the Reserve would continue to go unmet by Reserve staff, resulting in moderate adverse impacts.
+Some existing program needs at the Reserve would continue to go unmet by Reserve staff.
 Other than staffing, there would be no adverse impacts on the Reserve's operations.